Physics vs Distributions: Pareto Optimal Flow Matching with Physics Constraints: Experimental Setup

 \section{Experimental Setup}

-We evaluate our method on three benchmark problems.
+We evaluate the generative performance of our method, denoted with \textit{Physics Based Flow Matching} (PBFM) in the following, on three benchmark problems.
 Across all experiments, we employ a diffusion transformer (DiT) backbone architecture~\citep{Peebles2023}, with minor modifications detailed in Appendix~\ref{apx_architecture}.
-For completeness, we also provide a comparison to the UNet from previous work~\citep{Ronneberger2015,Bastek2025}, shown in Figure~\ref{fig_da_fmsteps_residual_architecture_wasserstein}.
-The problems differ in difficulty and were chosen to cover the three types of physics residuals (steady-state, transient, and analytic) as outlined above.
+For completeness, we also provide a comparison to the UNet from previous work~\citep{Ronneberger2015,Bastek2025}, shown in Fig.~\ref{fig_da_fmsteps_residual_architecture_wasserstein}.
+Although our method is agnostic to the type of physical residual, we organize the three benchmarks according to the residual categories described above: steady-state, transient, and analytic.
+For each case, the residual is computed using: finite differences for Darcy flow, FFT-based methods for Kolmogorov flow, and point-wise evaluation for dynamic stall.
 A complete description of datasets is provided in Appendix~\ref{apx_datasets}.

-\paragraph{Darcy flow} We begin with the two-dimensional Darcy flow problem to compare with previous work~\citet{Bastek2025}.
-The Darcy equations which models steady-state fluid flow through a porous medium.
+\paragraph{Darcy flow} We begin with the two-dimensional Darcy flow problem.
+The Darcy equation which models steady-state fluid flow through a porous medium.
 The solution comprises pressure \(p\) and permeability \(K\).
 We use the corresponding public dataset~\citep{Bastek2025d}, which contains 10k training and 1k validation samples, each of size \(64 \times 64\).
 It is worth noting that, while common in literature~\citep{Zhu2018, Jacobsen2025}, this dataset lacks conditioning inputs, making it less representative of real-world application scenarios.
-The residual directly corresponds to the governing PDE:
+The residual directly corresponds to the governing PDE: \( \mathcal{R} = \boldsymbol \nabla \cdot (K\boldsymbol \nabla p) + f = 0 \)

 \paragraph{Kolmogorov flow} The second benchmark is the two-dimensional Kolmogorov flow over a \(128 \times 128\) spatial domain with periodic boundary conditions.
 The dataset is generated using a spectral solver and consists of velocity field snapshots for various Reynolds numbers in the range \([100; \ 500]\).
 The Reynolds number conditions the data generation, influencing the turbulence scales and flow complexity.
 The training set includes data for 32 Reynolds numbers with 1024 temporal snapshots each.
 The test set additionally includes 16 unseen Reynolds numbers.
 The data distribution reflects the temporal variation within each flow regime.
-The prediction target consists of the two velocity components, which are expected to satisfy the conservation of mass via:
+The prediction target consists of the two velocity components, which are expected to satisfy the conservation of mass via: $\mathcal{R} = \boldsymbol{\nabla} \cdot \boldsymbol{U} = 0$